dart-lang/language/accepted/future-releases/control-flow-collections/feature-specification.md

 *   An **entry element** (the base case in maps):

-    *   It is a compile-time error if the key and value expressions are not constant expressions.
+    *   It is a compile-time error if the key or value expressions are not constant expressions.

     *   As is already the case in Dart, it is a compile-time error if the key is